 KOGAS procures residual heat from heat producers neighboring its distribution stations to reduce fuel consumption for gas heaters.
-KOGAS also operates commuter shuttle buses (6 for head office, 17 for regional offices) and an alternating driving day program to encourage our associates to reduce energy consumption and carbon emissions caused by commuting and business travel.
+KOGAS also operates commuter shuttle buses and an alternating driving day program to encourage our associates to reduce energy consumption and carbon emissions caused by commuting and business travel.